18F/methods/_resources/participatory-design-inclusivity-heuristics.md

         <p>Praise is freely given, and tailored to the contributor (some folks prefer public praise, while others prefer discrete praise).
 The team blogs about its work, acknowledging those who contributed to the team’s recent decisions or successes.
 The team internally praises contributors.
 The team doesn’t make any single member a spokesperson or evangelist.
 The team acknowledges, hires, and promotes people for their abilities across an array of diverse criteria rather than any single conception of value.</p>
       </td>
       <td class="col-warning-signs">
-        <p>The team operates a “meritocracy” in which only one type of labor or success is given its due credit.
+        <p>The team operates a “meritocracy” in which only one type of labor or success is given credit.
 Team members routinely take credit for other people’s work, or ignore the licenses accompanying licensed work.
-The team doesn’t acknowledge or celebrate people who work (even “behind the scenes”) to ensure the team’s success.</p>
+The team doesn’t acknowledge or celebrate people who work, even behind the scenes, to ensure the team’s success.</p>
       </td>
     </tr>
   </tbody>